 Which Cancelled Flights Are Covered? – European Union Flight Cancellation Compensation

 Naturally, the EU has no way of regulating countries outside its jurisdiction.
-That means that EC 261 only applies in certain situations and you can request flight cancellation compensation outside of very specific cases.
+That means that EU 261 only applies in certain situations and you can request flight cancellation compensation outside of very specific cases.

 On top of all the eligibility requirements we have covered so far, there is also the registration state of the airline.
 Everything is fine for flights within the EU, regardless of where the company is registered.
 If the flight departure point is within the European Union, all companies have to issue compensations when all the other requirements are met.

 In contrast, if you have been on a flight departing outside the EU but coming to the EU, you are eligible for compensation only if the company is registered with the Union.
 In any other case, they are not required to compensate you.

 Lastly, if you are flying outside the EU, you will not get flight cancellation compensation under EU 261 regardless of the company’s country of registration.
 Now that you know all this, we can take one final look at how you should file your compensation claim.